Please refer to the University’s Glossary of Terms for policies and procedures.

 4.1 For a new program (other than a new double degree using existing programs), the business case for a new program is the resource and planning component of the program accreditation process.

-4.1.1 The Business Case New Program: Resourcing and Planning Information template is completed to provide the case for the proposed new program’s contribution to the University’s strategic direction, financial viability, and all its resourcing requirements.
+4.1.1 The Business Case New Program: Resourcing and Planning Information template is completed by the Head of School to provide the case for the proposed new program’s contribution to the University’s strategic direction, financial viability, and all its resourcing requirements.

-4.1.2 The Executive Dean endorses the Business Case prior to consideration and comment by the Chief Financial Officer.
-Following the provision of comments by the Chief Financial Officer, the Executive Dean arranges for the Business Case to be scheduled on the University Executive agenda and provides the relevant documentation to the Secretary, University Executive.
+4.1.2 The Deputy Vice Chancellor (Academic) endorses the Business Case prior to consideration and comment by the Chief Financial Officer.
+Following the provision of comments by the Chief Financial Officer, the Deputy Vice Chancellor (Academic) arranges for the Business Case to be scheduled on the University Executive agenda and provides the relevant documentation to the Secretary, University Executive.

-4.2 Where a new double degree using existing programs is proposed, the Executive Dean investigates the proposed double degree’s contribution to the University’s strategic direction and financial sustainability, and the Senior Deputy Vice-Chancellor (as delegate of the Vice- Chancellor and President) must be satisfied that the proposed combination will not compromise the academic integrity of either University program.
+4.2 Where a new double degree using existing programs is proposed, the Head of School investigates the proposed double degree’s contribution to the University’s strategic direction and financial sustainability, and the Deputy Vice-Chancellor (Academic) (as delegate of the Vice- Chancellor and President) must be satisfied that the proposed combination will not compromise the academic integrity of either University program.

-4.2.1 The Executive Dean completes a Program Brief (New Double Degree) which is forwarded to the Chief Financial Officer for review and comment and releases a Program Bulletin (New Double Degree) Notification, via the Academic Secretariat, so that the University community has advice on an intention to combine two existing programs.
+4.2.1 The Head of School completes a Program Brief (New Double Degree) which is forwarded to the Chief Financial Officer for review and comment and releases a Program Bulletin (New Double Degree) Notification, via the Academic Secretariat, so that the University community has advice on an intention to combine two existing programs.

-4.4 The Executive Dean is responsible for advising, and liaising with, all relevant parties regarding the decision.
+4.4 The Head of School is responsible for advising, and liaising with, all relevant parties regarding the decision.

 5. Program Bulletin for a new program

-An outcome of the approval to develop and to offer a new program, as set out in section 4, is the Executive Dean releasing a Program Bulletin (New Program) which is registered with Academic Secretariat for communication to the University community.
+An outcome of the approval to develop and to offer a new program, as set out in section 4, is the Head of School releasing a Program Bulletin (New Program) which is registered with Academic Secretariat for communication to the University community.